Willy-Wakam/Calculator-assignment/README.md

 The project consists of the following files:
 - `index.html`: The main HTML file containing the calculator structure.
-- `styles.css`: The CSS file for styling the calculator interface.
+- `calculator.css`: The CSS file for styling the calculator interface.
-- `script.js`: The JavaScript file containing the logic for the calculator operations.
+- `calculator.js`: The JavaScript file containing the logic for the calculator operations.